npbee/npb/src/posts/ux-case-study-google-inbox/index.md

 collection: posts
 date: 2016-02-27
 layout: post.html
-excerpt: A look into subtle interaction details
+excerpt: A detailed look into some of the most subtle interaction details.
 ---

 At work we’ve been in the process of building a queue-like component for helping our admins deal with various tasks.
 As fans of Google Inbox we decided to use it as a reference for many of our UX decisions.
 It was for this reason that I started  down the long and treacherous path of trying to figure out exactly how Google Inbox works.
 I spent more time than I care to admit wading through compressed and mangle code, so I thought I share the small bits that I learned along the way.